CrumrineCoder/bardicinspirationnext/README.md

 * Mass add OSTs/albums to the DB
   - Automatically retrieve Song Title & Artist from a youtube link
 * Jingles when buttons are pressed, like a C on a Harp or something.
 Just cute stuff like that.
+* How to make it so you can't add the same songname and artist, but it's OK if the version is different? hm.

 * Playlists [Inspired by Melodice - although it'd be different with Bardic Inspiration]
   - It'd be saving songs for a session, probably somewhere in a user's profile.
 Maybe we can have a stat where songs are used in playlists as a number?
 As a way to rate popularity?
 Or just a "I used this!" button on a song.